-MORPC has been working with regional partners – One Columbus, the Mid-Ohio Development Exchange, and economic development leaders across 11 counties – to develop and complete a CEDS.
-A completed CEDS will unlock important, new federal tools and funding sources and ensure the region is prepared for transformational economic development opportunities.
+MORPC worked with regional partners – One Columbus, the Mid-Ohio Development Exchange, and economic development leaders across 11 counties – to develop and complete a CEDS, which can be found below.
+The completed CEDS was approved by the U.S. Economic Development Administration (EDA) on February 1, 2022.

-The development of the CEDS has been guided by a strategy committee of county economic developers, private sector representatives, transit agencies, higher education and workforce development stakeholders began meeting to further develop the CEDS.
+The development of the CEDS was guided by a strategy committee of county economic developers, private sector representatives, transit agencies, higher education and workforce development stakeholders began meeting to further develop the CEDS.

 The CEDS includes actions on topics such as infrastructure investment, housing, broadband, mobility and more.
 Through it, the 11-county region will be further able to: